Freeman Foundation Scholarship For East Asia Internships

 To be eligible for the scholarship award, an applicant must:

-3. Have applied to or been accepted to a credit-bearing internship program in East or Southeast Asia of 6 weeks duration or longer.
+- Have applied to or been accepted to a credit-bearing internship program in East or Southeast Asia that meets the criteria below.

 Award recipients will be selected based on the strength and quality of their application materials (statement of purpose and follow-on project proposal).
 Preference will be given to students engaging in internship abroad programs of 8 weeks duration or longer, and to students with limited or no travel experience in East or Southeast Asia.
 Students who have previously received a Freeman Foundation Scholarship for East Asia Internships are not eligible to apply for a second award.